How to Understand Political Parties and Party Politics

 A political party is a group of citizens and politicians who share a political ideology and come together to win elections and to influence government.
 They are a coalition of factions that share varying amounts of ideology and stances on key voter issues that band together to participate directly and indirectly in government.

 Thus, they typically have an underlying left-right ideology AND specific stances on voter issues as reflected by that party’s “platform” (see historic U.S. Party Platforms).

 In America, modern political parties have names like Democrats, Republicans, Libertarians, and the Green party (each a Big Tent of citizens and politicians who form factions within the party and between parties in an effort to push forward polices that align with their ideology or to influence polices to ensure they better align with that party’s ideology).

 Likewise, past American political parties have names like Democratic-Republicans, Whigs, and Federalists (and these were also “big tents”).

 Although each party gets a name that hints at their founding political ideology (but often not policy in practice), and their platforms tell us their views, and some specifics change nation-to-nation, the parties are best understood by looking at the fundamentals upon which the ideologies of all parties rest from a historical perspective (as while the times change, the fundamentals never do).

-Looking at the Fundamentals of Political Parties
+Looking at the Fundamental Attributes of Political Parties

 Below we’ll consider classical terms and underlying fundamentals that are generally consistent between all political parties, ideologies, and government types.